MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 ---
 title: Concepts - Using Python to acquire an access token.
-description: This article will help you understand how to use Python to acquire an OAuth2 access token.
+description: This article helps you understand how to use Python to acquire an OAuth2 access token.
 This is required by the implementation of the authentication delegate.
 author: msmbaldwin
 ms.service: information-protection
 ms.topic: conceptual
 ms.date: 11/14/2022
 ms.author: mbaldwin
-ms.custom: has-adal-ref
 ---

 # Acquire an access token (Python)